Cairi-S/tom-poulson/README.md

 The page concludes with a submit button

-~~**Teacher**The Hero image will be an action photograph of the musician teaching a student.
-Text about the methodology used and teaching experience will scroll over the image.
-Three testimonials from students will be featured before listing the different teaching options and prices.
-Teaching options and pricing will be laid in a table showing:  One to One lessons, in person noting that there may be Additional costs depending on location, and online linking to Play with a Pro extenal webpage - prices for this will be listed.
-Group lessons - will be listed from a starting Price.
-Coaching and Masterclasses - Prices available on request.
-The final teaching option listed will be a link to the Stockholm Chamber Brass Academy page - no prices will be featured here as it is a closed music course which musicians would have to apply to.
-There will also be a Call to Action button directing users to the Contact page should the user have any queries about teaching or want to make a booking.~~

-~~**Calendar**This page will be organised into two rows and two columns.
-The column to the left will  feature text on upcoming events on the top row and past events on the bottom.
-The second row will feature images from past performances.
-The Upcoming Events tab will be scrollable from the closest dated performance to the one furthest in the future.
-It will feature the date and time, location, brief description of the concert (e.g. solo, with which orchestra/conductor and music) and link to ticketing website.
-The Past Events Tab will be scrollable from the most recent performance to furthest in the past.
-It will feature the date and time, location, brief description of the concert (e.g. solo, with which orchestra/conductor and music) and, where possible, an excerpt from a review.
-This page should be updated regularly to keep it relevant.
-There will also be a Call to Action button asking the user if they have ideas for a performance and directing users to the Contact page.~~

 ### EXISTING FEATURES ###
 **Header Logo** - Appears on every page making the brand easily identifiable.
 The logo will react as users have come to expect - clicking on it will return them to the Home screen.